tornseglare/ShootThemAll/README.md

 Please note that you must install .NET Core 3.1 Runtime (LTS) for monogame to compile.

 # V1.6
+Using the matrix rotation to rotate some objects around a center on the screen.
+See the RotateSomeSkulls() function.
+The matrix is sent to the spriteBatch.Begin() function and affects all Draw() calls afterwards.

+* Please see how I position the objects in the LoadContent(), this helps spreading the objects around the rotated center.
+* The DrawFlower() function explains the basics of rotation and scale and draws you a flower.

+# V1.6
 Now we are working with Matrixes to position and rotate sprites around a center.

 Please note that this version is stripped clean down to about V1.1 in order to keep the code as clean as possible.